► Office of the Tax Collector

 Unfortunately, no. The water service in Harrison Township is owned and operated by New Jersey American Water, who can be reached by calling 1-800- 652-6987.

 Why are their men from the Township’s WWTF in my yard and what is the purpose of the colored paint / flags?

 When someone is going to dig, the law requires they call for a ‘mark out’ of buried utilities before beginning their intended project.
 Different utilities use different color flags to mark their specific lines; the WWTF staff uses green paint and flags to mark the Harrison Township wastewater lines.

 What is that 4 inch cap in my yard and why do I need to keep it exposed?

 It is the homeowner’s access to the wastewater lateral from your home to the line in the street.

 You should keep it exposed so if a blockage occurs, the line can be easily located.
 For questions about a particular problem or blockage you may contact the WWTF at (856) 478-4333.

 What is a Sewer System?

 As you know, domestic wastewater is discharged from plumbing fixtures and appliances found in your home.
 From your home runs a line called a ‘lateral’, which ties directly into the gravity line located in the street (and is owned and maintained by the township).
 The gravity line, which is owned and maintained by the township, has manhole access about every 250 feet for cleaning and maintenance purposes.
 Throughout the system are ‘pump stations’.
 Pump Stations are used for pumping the product from a low elevation, to a higher elevation.
-The ultimate goal is that the waste eventually reach the WWTF.
+The ultimate goal is that the waste eventually reaches the WWTF.

 How does the township manage storm water?